nitingargiitr/FD_ADVISOR_BLOSTEM_HACKATHON/README.md

 ##  Tech Stack

-We focused on an ultra-fast, highly responsive architecture since our target demographic may not have access to high-end devices or flawless internet.
+We have focused on an ultra-fast, highly responsive architecture since our target demographic may not have access to high-end devices or flawless internet.

 **Frontend:**
 *   **React 18 & Vite**: Lightning-fast hot-reloading and optimized build sizes.